Ken Meyer: NFL coaching career

 When Dick Nolan was hired as head coach of the 49ers in 1968, he hired Meyer to tutor the team's offensive backs.
 After one year, Meyer departed to accept a similar role with the New York Jets, reuniting him with Namath.
 Despite coming off a win in Super Bowl III, the Jets were never able to recapture their magic during Meyer's four years with the team, with major injuries to Namath serving as a major culprit.
 On February 6, 1973, Meyer left the Jets to accept the position of offensive coordinator with the Los Angeles Rams, reuniting him with Chuck Knox, who had worked with him at Wake Forest.
 During four frustrating years, the team reached the NFC Championship game three times, but lost on each occasion.

 Meyer became an NFL head coach when he was appointed by the 49ers on April 19, 1977, succeeding Monte Clark who had been forced out earlier that month as a result of losing a power struggle to general manager Joe Thomas.
-Following a 5–9–0 campaign, he was fired on January 10, 1978 and replaced by Pete McCulley who had actually been Thomas' first choice for the position before settling for Meyer.
+Following a 5–9–0 campaign, he was fired on January 10, 1978, and replaced by Pete McCulley who had actually been Thomas' first choice for the position before settling for Meyer.
 He returned to coaching nine weeks later as the offensive coordinator with the Chicago Bears under new head coach Neill Armstrong.
 The Bears reached the postseason once in Meyer's three seasons, with the veteran coach resigning on December 24, 1980.

 Meyer returned to the college ranks for the next two years, serving as offensive coordinator for Tulane University.
-When former mentor Chuck Knox became head coach of the Seattle Seahawks, he hired Meyer as an assistant on February 24, 1983 where he was quarterbacks coach Seahawks through the 1991 season.
+When former mentor Chuck Knox became head coach of the Seattle Seahawks, he hired Meyer as an assistant on February 24, 1983, where he was quarterbacks coach Seahawks through the 1991 season.
 He helped guide the Seahawks to the 1983 AFC Championship game and the 1988 AFC West Division title.

-Finland coaching career
+Finland|Europe coaching career

 The American Football Association of Finland invited Meyer to run a quarterback clinic in 1992 and he returned to the country in 1993 to coach the Turku Trojans in the (Maple League) Vaahteraliiga.
 The Trojans reached the Maple Bowl Championship game before losing to the Helsinki East City Giants.
-Meyer was named the head coach of the Finland national American football team from 1993–1997.
+Meyer was also head coach of the Roma Gladiatori in the Italian Football League in the 1996 season.
+Meyer was named the head coach of the Finland national American football team from 1993 to 1997.
 Finland won the European Championship under Meyer in 1993, 1995, and 1997.
 He also was an assistant coach with Team Finland Juniors in the 1996 European Championship tournament held in Frankfurt where Team Finland won all its games.
 In September 2014 Meyer became the 20th person to be inducted to Finnish American Football Hall of Fame.
 He is also the first and currently only non-Finnish person to be inducted.
 He died in Gadsden, Alabama on August 14, 2016.